Eastern span replacement of the San Francisco–Oakland Bay Bridge: Removal of signature span

-On September 30, 2004, the office of Governor Arnold Schwarzenegger announced that, without sufficient funds authorized by the legislature, the bid must be allowed to expire.
+On September 30, 2004, the office of Governor Arnold Schwarzenegger announced that, without sufficient funds authorized by the California Legislature, the bid must be allowed to expire.
 It was, at the time, unclear if this would require a redesign to obtain a less expensive span.

 On December 10, 2004, the governor's office announced that the signature span concept had been scrapped, with the bridge to be the simple viaduct originally proposed.
 The design, having gone full circle, remained expensive due to the continued high cost of materials.
 Many argued that there would be little difference in final cost with this lesser proposal since that concept required obtaining new permits, perhaps adding another two or three years; furthermore, a viaduct may not even be able to obtain Coast Guard approval, since the maximum width of the ship channel would be reduced by almost half.
 Local reaction to this announcement was intense, with most suggesting that the bridge be built to appear as proposed — either in the steel material as bid or using a reinforced concrete tower of similar appearance but of lower cost.